What is a sonohysterogram?

 A sonohysterogram is a procedure that uses an ultrasound, which provides information about the inside of the uterus.
 This is similar to an ultrasound on your belly, but the wand is inserted into your vagina instead of being placed on your stomach.

 A sonohysterogram can help diagnose uterine fibroids (non-cancerous growths), polyps (an overgrowth of cells), and abnormal shapes of the uterine cavity.

 What happens during the procedure?

 A speculum will be inserted into your vagina, which is the same instrument used during a Pap smear.
-This allows your provider to see your cervix, or the opening to your womb.
-A soft, plastic tube will be inserted into the womb through your cervix.
-The speculum will then be removed and the provider will inject a small amount of salt water into your womb through the tube.
+This allows your provider to see your cervix (the opening to your uterus).
+A soft, plastic tube will be inserted into the uterus through your cervix.
+The speculum will then be removed and the provider will inject a small amount of salt water into your uterus through the tube.
 You may experience mild cramping when the saline is injected.
-An ultrasound wand will be used to get a picture of your womb.
-You will be able to watch what the provider is doing on an ultrasound monitor.
+An ultrasound wand will be used to get a picture of your uterus on an ultrasound monitor.